papa-rugi/cloud-shepherd/README.md

         .catch((err) => {
             console.log(err);
         });

+    //Copy a file or dir at a given path to a supplied path
-    //Move file from source context to dest context source.copyFile('/cloudshepherdtesting/fileToWrite.txt', '/cloudshepherdtesting/copytest/fileToCopy.txt')
+    source.copyFile('/cloudshepherdtesting/fileToWrite.txt', '/cloudshepherdtesting/copytest/fileToCopy.txt')
         .then(data => {
             console.log(data);